 The Craft Beer Marketing Awards Competition Goes Global for 2021

-Australian Judges Join Unique Awards Program as it Expands Worldwide in Second Year and Adds New Pandemic and Human Rights CategoriesNEW YORK, NEW YORK, UNITED STATES, January 20, 2021 /EINPresswire.com/ -- The Craft Beer Marketing Awards (CBMAs) announced that its 2021 Awards Program is expanding and accepting entries from around the world in beer, hard seltzer, and cider.
+UK and Ireland Judges Join Unique Awards Program as it Expands Worldwide in Second Year and Adds New Pandemic and Human Rights CategoriesNEW YORK, NEW YORK, UNITED STATES, January 21, 2021 /EINPresswire.com/ -- The Craft Beer Marketing Awards (CBMAs) announced that its 2021 Awards Program is expanding and accepting entries from around the world in beer, hard seltzer, and cider.
 Entries will be accepted through January 29, 2021.
-Four Australia based judges have joined the over 350 judge panel to review entries from around the globe.
+UK and Ireland based judges have joined the over 350 judge panel to review entries from around the globe.

 Founded in 2019, the CBMAs is the only worldwide awards program that celebrates the very best of beer marketing and the teams and individuals behind them.
 Breweries, their agencies, artists, and marketing partners are all invited to enter their top work for consideration.